 To enter the contest, users must scan ONO’s QR code, register and play the game Gnomes Vs Bugs.
 Those who obtain the highest scores will receive the prizes provided by the company.
 The contest ends in June 2014.
 Wake up!

 The premise of ONO, like that of many companies transiting the XXI century, is to actively integrate users.
 To use a QR code encourages just that.
 And to take five or ten minutes to play a video game, and receive a reward for it, is always welcome.

 Congratulations on the campaign, and thank you for choosing uQR.me as a dynamic QR codes provider!

-If you’re intrigued by the game, you can check it here:
+If you’re intrigued by the game, you can view a video of it here: